 Yes.
-Our online parent-taught driver education course satisfies the mandated 30-hours of classroom training required by the Oklahoma Dept. of Public Safety (DPS) — and is 100% online.
+Our online parent-taught driver education course satisfies the mandated 30-hours of classroom training required by Service Oklahoma — and is 100% online.

 Yes.
-AAA's How to Drive Online is certified by the Oklahoma Department of Public Safety to obtain the learner's permit at the earlier age of 15½.
+AAA's How to Drive Online is certified by Service Oklahoma to obtain the learner's permit at the earlier age of 15½.

 Each chapter has a quiz that requires a student to pass at 80 percent before moving to the next unit.
 Once all the units are completed, students will have the opportunity to take three practice exams where they will be able to review their incorrect answers.
 Once the practice exams and the 55 hours of driving are completed, students will complete a final exam, of which they must achieve at least an 80 percent in order to pass.